badranX/yaml-datasets/README.md

 ### YAMLd Rules:

-- The file ends with a top-level key `data` or `dataset` that contain the list of entries in the dataset.
+- The file ends with a top-level key `data` or `dataset` that contains the list of entries in the dataset.
 - Everything before is considered meta-data.
+If you are using **pandas**, it will be loaded in the `attrs` property of the dataframe.

 ### Example